How do I save money on my food bills?

 Find out how to win the food shop war against those tempting but money-draining deals and make your money go further before you reach the tills.

 Ever got to the checkout at the end of what you thought was a low-cost food shop and had to pay more than you thought?
-It’s not nice, but it doesn’t have to be the case.
-We’ve gathered simple, quick tips that could save your bank account from that regular, food shop expenses.
+It can be a shock, but it doesn’t have to be the case.
+We’ve gathered simple, quick tips that could save you some money when doing your regular food shop.

 Those buy-one-get-one-free deals look great, don’t they?
-Usually they are, if you were planning on buying a packet of luxury biscuits.
-That way, you’re getting extra for the same price.
+If you were planning on buying all those biscuits or toilet rolls they it probably is a great deal as you’re getting extra for the same price.
 However, if you didn’t want triple chocolate cookies this week, you’re adding an unwanted extra onto your receipt (and your waistline, in this instance).

 Less meat, more vegetables

 What if you could have more money and be healthier?
 Meat is expensive and isn’t essential.
 You could save a small fortune by throwing a can of chickpeas or kidney beans into a meal, like a curry, in place of either all or part of the meat you usually include.
-Vegetables such as Chickpeas and Kidney Beans are high in protein and cheaper than meat.
-You’ll still get the sizeable protein hit meat provides and all the added vitamins and nutrients boasted by your earth grown addition.
-Meat Free Mondays has some brilliant recipes, all of which are meat free.
+Vegetables such as Chickpeas and Kidney Beans are high in protein but much cheaper than meat.
+Check out the Meat Free Mondays website for some brilliant free recipes.

 Don’t shop hungry

-It’s been proven.
-The same thing that tells you you’re hungry encourages you to buy more food when you’re in the supermarket.
-This proves that the old advice of not to shop when hungry is something you should follow.
-Either plan your regular shopping trip for after you’ve had a meal, or have a small, healthy snack before you hit the aisles.
+It’s been proven that if you shop when you’re hungry it encourages you to buy more food when you’re in the supermarket.
+To avoid over shopping on an empty stomach, either plan your regular shopping trip for after you’ve had a meal, or have a small, healthy snack before you hit the aisles.
 Your pocket will thank you.

 Like for like